tahsinAmin/Auto-Search/README.md

 - [ ] Remove countryName variable if not needed
 - [ ] Better fonts needed
-- [ ] bus icon needs to be removed

 - [ ] Is there a way to figure out if any of my npm packages is unused or installed by mistake?

 ## Npm pakages needed